 If you decide to become a life or health actuary in Canada or the U.S. then the exams you write will be administered by the Society of Actuaries (SOA).
 The context of these exam questions will be based around life and health insurance related concepts.

 You can learn more about the differences between the SOA and the CAS here but you don’t need to decide which route you’ll go yet.
-You decide that after your third exam.
+You decide that after your second exam.